ni/niflexlogger-automation-python/docs/getting_started.rst

 Getting Started
 ===============

-The first step is to create an instance of the :class:`.Application` class.
-To launch a new FlexLogger application, call :meth:`.Application.launch()`.
-Or, to connect to an already-running FlexLogger application, use the standard initializer.
-Note that to connect to an already-running application the port number of the automation server is required; this is available at :attr:`~.Application.server_port` for existing :class:`.Application` instances.
+1. Create an instance of the :class:`.Application` class.
+There are two ways to do this:

+  * To launch a new FlexLogger application, call :meth:`.Application.launch()`.
+  * To connect to an already-running FlexLogger application, use the standard initializer :class:`.Application()`.

-The next step is to call :meth:`.Application.open_project()` to open a project.
+2. Call :meth:`.Application.open_project()` to open a project.

 After this, here's how to do several common tasks:

 * **Start and stop a test**: The :attr:`.Project.test_session` property returns a :class:`.TestSession` object which has :meth:`~.TestSession.start()` and